Food Intolerance Test can be confused with Food Allergy Test.

 This is simply known as Food Allergy Test.
 Only a blood sample is required to carry out this test.
 The results are extremely useful for you and the doctors to manage the allergies appropriately.

-Food Intolerance Test is available at our clinic Dr Tan & Partners @ Scotts.
+*Food Intolerance Test is only available at Dr Tan & Partners @ Scotts.

 We have 5 different Food Intolerance Test packages available: